Marketing in a Recession: Advertising and Branding During an Economic Downturn - July 2024

 incentives to make long-term commitments, such as annual contracts or

-5 to 25 times more expensive than retaining an existing customer; it’s a great time to nurture those relationships.
+agreements.
+New customer acquisition is 5 to 25 times more expensive than retaining an existing customer; it’s a great time to nurture those relationships.

 Up Your Marketing Efforts